 NPRC's model of instructional delivery links students to their instructors via interactive classrooms that are equipped with audio and video technology.
 Course instruction at a site other than the site of live instruction is monitored by a proctor.
 Proctors support student learning by ensuring uninterrupted delivery of instruction; providing students with necessary instructional materials; administering and supervising assessments to assure academic integrity; and addressing student questions related to the instructional site's rules and procedures, including safety concerns.
 At the first meeting of class each term, students are greeted by proctors who provide them with course syllabi and connect them with their peers and instructor.
-Proctors answer questions related to instructional site practices and resolve concerns with the use of NPRC's instructional delivery technology.
+Proctors answer questions related to instructional delivery technology.
 Students are instructed to provide their instructor and proctor with notice concerning absence from any class session.